-Excursion and study days as they occur.
+Payment for excursions and study days as they occur, are the responsibility of the student.

 Software Design & Development - 2 Unit ATAR Course - On-line Course

 This is a 2 unit course studied during Year 11 and Year 12.
 This subject may contribute to your ATAR.